GuanceCloud/datakit/internal/export/doc/en/inputs/ddtrace.md

 [:octicons-tag-24: Version-1.35.0](../datakit/changelog.md#cl-1.35.0) · [:octicons-beaker-24: Experimental](../datakit/index.md#experimental)

-After the DDTrace agent starts, it continuously reports service-related information through an additional interface, such as startup configuration, heartbeat, and the list of loaded agents.
-You can view this information in <<<custom_key.brand_name>>> Infrastructure -> Resource Directory.
-The displayed data is helpful for troubleshooting issues related to startup commands and versions of referenced third-party libraries.
-It also includes host information, service information, and the number of Spans generated.
+The Java Agent can report startup configuration, heartbeat, dependencies, and loaded integrations through `/telemetry/proxy/api/v2/apmtelemetry`.
+DataKit accepts this route by default; disable `apmtelemetry_route_enable` if it is not needed.
+View the data in the <<<custom_key.brand_name>>> Infrastructure Resource Directory to troubleshoot startup options, dependency versions, and loaded instrumentation.

 Data may vary significantly across different languages and versions; please refer to the actual received data.

 ### Fixed Tag Extraction {#add-tags}

-Starting from DataKit version [1.21.0](../datakit/changelog.md#cl-1.21.0), the blacklist function is deprecated, and not all fields in Span.Meta are extracted into top-level tags anymore—only selected fields are extracted.
+Starting with DataKit [1.21.0](../datakit/changelog.md#cl-1.21.0), DataKit no longer promotes every `Span.Meta` field to a top-level tag.
+It extracts only the commonly used fields below to control tag cardinality and indexing cost.

 The following is a list of tags that may be extracted: